osmphp/framework/doc/web-development/05-rendering.md

 ## Introduction ##

-Dubysa comes with standard set of page components: menu bar, button, input control, popup menu, dialog box, snack bar message and more.
+Osm comes with standard set of page components: menu bar, button, input control, popup menu, dialog box, snack bar message and more.
 These components are called **views**.
 It is also easy to define custom views.

 Individual views can be composed into larger views, those - into even larger views.
 Topmost views are composed into HTML page (which is also view).